grimmer0125/markdown-preview-kramdown/README.md

 # Atom package -  Markdown Preview Kramdown

-Since different Markdown implementation will output differetn HTML sometimes, I make this package to let people preview the articles on GitHub on Atom.
+Since different Markdown implementation will output differetn HTML sometimes, I make this package to let people preview the articles on GitHub Pages on Atom.
 It is modified from [Markdown Preview](https://github.com/atom/markdown-preview)

 Show the rendered HTML markdown to the right of the current editor using <kbd>ctrl-shift-m</kbd>.